 The MLRO is the person who is nominated to ultimately receive internal disclosures and who considers any report to determine whether an external disclosure is required.
-The detailed responsibilities of the MLRO is duly listed in the Code.

 A financial institution should appoint a Deputy Money Laundering Reporting Officer ("DMLRO") in order to exercise the functions in the MLRO's absence.
 The DMLRO should be of similar status and experience to the MLRO.
 Where this Handbook refers to the MLRO it implies the DMLRO in the MLRO's absence.